splinesreticulating/WellSaid/README.md

 ## Accessing from Anywhere

-If you'd like to securely access WellSaid remotely, consider using a service like [Tailscale](https://tailscale.com) to set up a secure private network that connects your devices.
+If you'd like to securely access WellSaid remotely, use [Tailscale](https://tailscale.com) to set up a secure private network that connects your devices.

-All that's required in the app is that you set the `ALLOWED_HOST` variable in your `.env` file to the address provided by Tailscale.
+Once your Tailscale network is set up, all that's required in the app is that you set the `ALLOWED_HOST` variable in your `.env` file to the address provided by Tailscale.
 For more details, visit [Tailscale's documentation](https://tailscale.com/kb/).

 ### iOS Home Screen Icons (and HTTPS Gotchas)